-Thanks to the over 400 folks who joined us at TIES.
+Thanks to the over 400 folks who joined us at the 2016 TIES.
 Attendance grew by leaps and bounds from last year and we are happy to report that more than half this year’s attendees identify as transgender and gender nonconforming.
 We’re grateful you came and hope you were able to find new resources, make new connections, and feel as inspired as we do!

 If you attended as a partner of a trans person, family member, friend, and/or ally, thank you for your support!
 It was a day full of encouragement and enrichment.
 There are so many groups and individuals to thank for this amazing day.
 A complete list is below, but first we’d like to thank our presenting sponsor, Capital One.
 Their support helps us keep the incredible offerings at TIES free to attend.